Legend of Sealed Book: Story

 Dansheng first begins to practice flight, however he falls into a land afflicted by drought and locusts.
 The huli jing spirits are there as well, swindling people out of their goods in order to "drive away" the locusts.
 Dansheng reveals to the people that they were fooled and summons a flock of birds to eat the locusts, and rainclouds to alleviate the drought.
 The huli jing spirits see the holy book and steal it, using the magic within to continue to make life difficult for the people.
 The climax is at the Imperial Palace, where the huli jing spirits and Dansheng fight each other using their magic and wits and try to claim ownership of the book, until Yuangong appears and destroys the Cloudy Dream Mountain, crushing the fox spirits underneath it.
 He then burns the holy book but not before he had Dansheng memorizes the book's contents by heart, ensuring Heaven's magic will always aid Mankind in times of great need.
 Yuangong is then arrested and brought back to Heaven to face punishment for his negligence, with a grieving Dansheng left behind, begging him not to go.

-DVD
+DVD & Blu-ray

 The movie was republished on two disc DVDs.
 The first disk contains the movie, the second contain other work from the director Wang Shuchen.

+In March 2025, Diskino published the 4K remastered version of the movie on a single UHD Blu-ray disc, including extra behind the scenes of remastering, trailer and Channel 4 documentary Frame by Frame: The Shanghai Animation Studio.